 FUN: 5 (most fun you can have)

 Traveller Tours will take you from Tallinn to Riga (or from Riga to Tallinn).
 Not only will you see the countryside fly by from a window but there are stops along the way at cool places where the history and the people involved will be told about.
 The tour takes an alternative route to Riga via the picturesque small towns of Viljandi and Cesis.
-You’ll be able to get inside Helme sand caves, explore the authentic Soviet military theme park in Valga as well as visit the sandy cliffs of Sietiņiezis.
+You’ll be able to see a lot of nature, learn about local history in Valga, and visit the sandy cliffs of Sietiņiezis in Gauja National Park.
 Oh, and did we mention the bobsleigh track in Sigulda – a Soviet construction masterpiece that’s still used nowadays.

 Capital cities of any country tell you only half the story.
 You should see the small towns, the nature preserves and hear the stories about the people who actually live there.